hpcleuven/VscDocumentation/source/leuven/tier2_hardware/superdome_hardware.rst

 Superdome hardware
 ==================
 Superdome is a single node with a large amount of memory (6 TB) which is part of the Genius cluster.
-Please see the :ref:`Tier-2 access page<tier2_login_nodes>` for general information on how to access Genius.

 Hardware details
 ----------------